TikTok Tips & Strategies

 3. Your Copyrighted Work

-This is where you present the evidence of your masterpiece.
+Present the evidence of your work:

 4. The Allegedly Infringing Material

-Now, you point TikTok to the stolen content.
+Point TikTok to the stolen content:

-5. Legal Declarations & Signature
+5. Legal Declarations &, Signature

 • You have a "good faith belief" that the use is not authorized.